 So, how do you make a Bar Graph with segments?

-Google Sheets has inbuilt charts you can use to extract answers from your data.
+Google Sheets has built-in charts you can use to extract answers from your data.

-You don’t need to do away with the Google Sheets in favor of other expensive tools.
+You don’t need to do away with Google Sheets in favor of other expensive tools; you can effectively create a Stacked Bar Chart in Google Sheets to visualize your data without breaking the bank.

 We recommend you try the ChartExpo add-on for Google Sheets because of the reasons listed below.

-ChartExpo does not require coding or programming skills, unlike other data visualization-based add-ons.
+ChartExpo does not require coding or programming skills, unlike other data visualization add-ons.
 More so, it has an ultra-friendly user interface (UI) for everyone to use.

 This tool comes pre-loaded with over many ready-made charts to offset the missing ones in Google Sheets.